So you want to learn how to start freelance writing?

 The longer we have worked together, the more work he has given me too.
 Here’s some of paychecks I get from clients I’ve landed on job boards.

 So even if the odds are against you, make sure to create a customized pitch.
-Remember, it could be you getting this money every month!
+It’s worth your time so you can stand out against other writers and send a unique pitch.

 There’s no sign-up process and you don’t create a profile.
 Just find a job that fits your skills and apply online.
 Another cool feature – the site includes resources that bloggers can use to improve their own blog.

-Contena is another great place to find a ton of freelance writing jobs online.
+Contena is another great place to find a ton of freelance writing opportunities online.
 Disclaimer: This is a paid membership site but it’s well worth it.

 Plus, when you sign up with Contena, you get a ton of writing bonuses.
 They have their own online course, writing pitch templates, and even some coaching as well.